BHASVIC-CompSci/.github/profile/Guides/signingUp.md

 ### What to do
 #### Creating your account
 Watch the following video and make sure to follow it carefully.
-Skipping a step can make everything go wrong
+Skipping a step can make everything go wrong.
+You'll need to have been sent an invite first, don't try to set up before your teacher has told you to do so.

 [![Creating an account](../Media/icon.png)](https://youtu.be/jk9GZQeyiZI "Youtube Video")